AUDETER: A Large-scale Dataset for Deepfake Audio Detection in Open Worlds: Introduction

 \section{Introduction}

-Deepfake audio detection is the task of identifying audio generated by speech synthesis models, such as Text-To-Speech (TTS) systems and vocoders.
-There has been a long history of developing detection models for fake audio due to the significance of its real-world applications such as authentication in forensics, misinformation detection on social media, and voice biometric security systems.
+Deepfake audio detection (DFAD) is the task of identifying audio generated by speech synthesis models, such as Text-To-Speech (TTS) systems and vocoders.
+There has been a long history of developing DFAD models due to the significance of its real-world applications such as authentication in forensics, misinformation detection on social media, and voice biometric security systems.